ArtooTrills/Bounty-Web-Expenses/README.md

 # Expense-Tracker
-This is an attempt to create an expense tracker app using emberJs
+Create an expense tracker app using Ember.js